What Documents do I need to Make a Personal Injury Claim?

 - Statements from witnesses who saw or heard your accident.
 If possible, your lawyer may also supply statements from witnesses involved in similar accidents in that location to build up a picture that shows the area was a known hazard and that your accident should have been predicted and prevented by those who own or manage it.

-The more evidence you supply with your request for compensation, the faster your claim is likely to be processed.
+The more evidence you supply with your request for compensation, the faster your potential claim is likely to be processed.
 Even if you are not yet sure whether you will submit a claim, it will work to your benefit to seek legal advice as early as possible so you know what sort of information you will need to provide.

 Get in touch with The Compensation Experts today and speak with one of our trained legal advisors to find out how we can help you.